openshift-scale/scale-ci-results/README.md

 # scale-ci-results
-Results from Scale CI runs used for run-to-run comparison
+Results from Scale CI runs used for run-to-run comparison.